VeronikaRuliskova/help/docs/http-simple-promotional-examples.md

 title: Transaction SMS examples
 ---

-Below are examples of using the Simple API to send promotional SMS messages with a text sender ID in different programming languages:
+Below are examples of using the Simple API to send [promotional (bulk) SMS](difference-promotional-transactional-sms.md#promotional-sms) messages with a text sender ID in different programming languages:
  - [PHP](#php)
  - [PHP cURL](#php-curl)
  - [Go](#go)